Litetokens/Documentation/English_Documentation/LITETOKENS_Blockchain_Explorer/Guide_to_Blockchain_Explorer.md

 ### Block search

 Information on all blocks—from the genesis block to all current blocks—can be found on this page, including block height, its previous block and the corresponding byte size.
-You can also use the search bar to check block height and SR nodes.
+You can also use the search bar to check block height and LE nodes.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/blockchain模块/查看区块.png)